Polynomial Siegel disks are typically Jordan domains

-The idea of our proof can be sketched as follows.
-Suppose $C > 0$ is a fixed constant and $D$ is a David type Siegel disk of an arbitrary polynomial map with rotation number $\theta \in \Theta_C$.
+The following is the very general idea of our proof.
+A detailed outline of the proof will be given in $\S2$.
+Suppose $C > 0$ is a fixed constant and $D$ is a Siegel disk of an arbitrary polynomial map with rotation number $\theta \in \Theta_C$.
 By perturbing $\theta$ we get a sequence of bounded type Siegel disks $D_N$ with rotation numbers $\theta_N \in \Theta_C$ such that $\theta_N \to \theta$.
 By Shishikura's theorem, each $\partial D_N$ is a quasi-circle passing through at least one of the critical points.
 We shall see if $\theta$ is not of bounded type, the qc constants of $\partial D_N, N \ge 1$, are not bounded.
 This means that the oscillations of these quasi-circles can not be uniformly controlled with respect to the qc constants.
 Thus nothing could be obtained if we let $N$ go to $\infty$ at this point.
 The key of our proof is to find an appropriate way to measure the oscillations of these quasi-circles so that in this way, the oscillations can be uniformly controlled.
-To do this, we will introduce a sequence of oscillation functions.
-We prove that these oscillation functions are uniformly bounded for bounded type Siegel disks of a class of special polynomial maps with the rotation numbers belonging to $\Theta_C$.
-This is the place where we use trans-qc surgery.
+To do this, we will introduce a family of oscillation functions.
+We prove that these oscillation functions are uniformly controlled for bounded type Siegel disks of a class of special polynomial maps with the rotation numbers belonging to $\Theta_C$.
 We then show that for a bounded type Siegel disk of an arbitrary polynomial map with the rotation number belonging to $\Theta_C$, the oscillation functions can be controlled, in certain sense, by those for the special ones.